 Maintain records of the number, location, and description of permits issued for OWTS where a variance is granted.

 Maintain a water quality assessment program to determine the general operation status of OWTS and to evaluate the impact of OWTS discharges, and assess the extent to which groundwater and local surface water quality may be adversely impacted.
-The focus of the assessment should be areas with characteristics listed under section 9.1.
+The focus of the assessment should be areas with characteristics listed under Section 9.1.
 The assessment program will include monitoring and analysis of water quality data, review of complaints, variances, failures, and any information resulting from inspections.
 The assessment may use existing water quality data from other monitoring programs and/or establish the terms, conditions, and timing for monitoring done by the local agency.
 At a minimum this assessment will include monitoring data for nitrates and pathogens, and may include data for other constituents which are needed to adequately characterize the impacts of OWTS on water quality.
 Other monitoring programs for which data may be used include but are not limited to any of the following:

 Random well samples from a domestic well sampling program.